-APPLICATION FORMS AND CVs
+APPLICATION FORMS AND CV's

-Why are Application Forms and CVs so important?

-Creating the right first impression can go a long way, so it's essential that you put time and effort into your CV or application form.
-Employers often receive hundreds of applications per vacancy so tailoring your CV to each role that you apply for is key.
-Online application forms enable companies to standardise applications and sift them between the 'maybes' and the 'not suitable'.
+Application forms and CV's are important!
+They help create the right first impression and go a long way.
+It's essential to put time and effort into your CV or application form - employers often receive hundreds per vacancy so tailoring your CV to each role is key.

+Online application forms enable companies to standardise applications and sift them between the 'maybe's' and 'not suitable'.
 Generally, more people fall at this stage than at any of the other stages of the recruitment process put together.
-Often this isn't just down to minimum academic achievement criteria - instead, it's because applicants don't take this part of the process seriously enough.
+This is not always down to not meeting the criteria, but not taking this part of the process seriously enough.

 We have outlined below some simple rules to follow to help you stand out from the crowd.
-Don't forget - a CV or application form is your ticket to an interview - so sell yourself well!
+This could be your ticket to an interview - sell yourself!

-Top Tips
+TOP TIPS